 Early TV and Movie Roles

 Cooper's foray into the entertainment industry began with a guest appearance on the popular HBO show "Sex and the City" in 1999.
 This marked the beginning of his television career, which later expanded to include roles in shows such as "The Street," "Jack & Bobby," and "Alias."
-Simultaneously, he ventured into the world of cinema, making notable appearances in films like "Wet Hot American Summer" and "Carnival Knowledge.
+Simultaneously, he ventured into the world of cinema, making notable appearances in films like "Wet Hot American Summer" and "Carnival Knowledge."
+These early experiences laid the foundation for his future success in the industry.

 Becoming a Movie Star